 C-class cars are a bit quicker than D-class cars.
 Most of the cars found here are classic muscle cars and classic sports cars capable of reaching speeds of up to 130-145MPH.

 Similar to D-class builds, you would want to focus on your engine upgrades.
-Due to the additional PI you are allocated though, you have more freedom in choosing your upgrades after your exhaust, camshaft, and forced induction upgrades.
+Due to the additional PI that you are allocated, you have more freedom in choosing your upgrades after your exhaust, camshaft, and forced induction upgrades.

 Platform and Handling